zS1L3NT/ts-chess-angular/server/README.md

 ## Items to implement for AI

 -   Setup advanced position points for each piece
--   Limit database depth to 10 (5 + 5) for openings and see which move has the highest success rate
 -   Make the bot prioritise eating over moving just by a bit but not for Queens or Rooks (Endgame Monster)
 -   Setup endgame monster to limit King's spaces